santiagoAlvz/compilers-lecture/labs/07/README.md

      - Inquire about the weather: "what is the weather".
      - Ask how the chatbot is doing: "how are you".

+7. **Extensions added:** Three new features were added to the chatbot:
+   - Added asking the chatbot for its name.
+Depending on the time of day a different name is given, simulating different people on different shifts
+   - Added asking the chatbot for the weather on a specific city.
+The chatbot will query `openweathermap.org` for it, displaying the temperature and the state of the sky.
+   - Added specifying the chatbot how do you want to be called.
+When specified, all answers from it will call you by your name.

 #### Submission
 Create a pull request and submit the following files: